open-ephys/next-gen-system/specification.md

   connectors and cables that are connected to the FPGA boards via the ubiquitous FMC connectors and an intermediate DIO board as mechanical interconnect.

-  1. A firmware module for the FPGA that drives this hardware, but does notneed to be able to communicate with the host PC, or be developed withdrivers in mind.
+  1. A firmware module for the FPGA that drives this hardware, but does not need to be able to communicate with the host PC, or be developed for specific drivers.

-  1.(Optional) A software that communicates with this hardware through theopen instruments AI that provides a generic interface to the hardware viadata transfers and device registers, and can be used with no knowledge ofthe underlying interconnect (PCIe, USB, Ethernet).
+  1.(Optional) A software that communicates with this hardware through theopen instruments AI that provides a generic interface to the hardware via data transfers and device registers, and can be used with no knowledge ofthe underlying interconnect (PCIe, USB, Ethernet).